0 In Fabulous over Fifty

 They were wrong—men and women preferred the same amount.
 And that amount was less than the models had actually applied.

 Specifically, people thought the models looked best when they were wearing just 60 percent as much makeup as they had actually applied.
 But they thought women would want the models to be wearing 75 percent as much, and that men would want 80 percent.
-(Interestingly, the men thought other men wanted the women to be wearing more makeup, even when they themselves didn’t.
-As if to say, “Oh, I’m the progressive one around here.
-It’s those other guys you have to watch out for.”)

 In other words, the models were primping for nonexistent ideals, not for actual humans.